ASendellPrice/IIB-rtd/docs/source/sop_guide_health_safety.rst

 .. note::

-   Even procedures that appear low-risk (e.g. administrative or computational tasks) still require consideration of ergonomic safety).
+   Even procedures that appear low-risk (e.g. administrative or computational tasks) will at a minimum still need to consider the safe use of display screen equipment and desk ergonomics.

 -----